DefiMan1729/LocalLLM/README.md

 You can now interact with the DeepSeek model locally on your Raspberry Pi.

 ## Step 6: VS Code Setup
-- ssh into VS Code with you Raspberry pi sude user name and password
+- ssh into VS Code with you Raspberry pi sudo user name and password
 - activate virtual environment
 - run your code locally on your PI